There are two primary things we’re focused on when it comes to our SEO agency:

 Imports a set of keywords from a CSV file (from Github), adds those keywords to a queue, then loops through the keyword queue, using the SERP API (you’ll need an API key for this to work), to get the top 10 organic results from Google based on the provided geolocation, and finally loops through the 10 organic results for each keyword to extract the corresponding link and print as output.

-This could have been made much simpler using a data frame object and using that to output to a CSV I believe.
+This could have been made much simpler using a data frame object and using that to output to a CSV.
+I have a method for this in beta.
+I’ll update this post in Q1’21 when I have it cleaned up and finalized.

 Using Ahrefs Batch Analysis: So Much Cooler than the Toolbar